asaboor-gh/ipyslides/README.md

 # Full Screen Presentation
 - Use [Voila](https://voila.readthedocs.io/en/stable/) for full screen prsentations.
 Your notebook remains same, it is just get run by [Voila](https://voila.readthedocs.io/en/stable/).
 [Jupyterlab-Sidecar](https://github.com/jupyter-widgets/jupyterlab-sidecar) does not give 100% full screen experience but it is more useful in context of content types you can use e.g. showing magic of codeing inside slides!

+# Multi Column Support
+Starting version 0.2.0, you can use `MultiCols` class to display connected content like `ipwidgets` in columns.

+> Very thankful to [Python-Markdown](https://python-markdown.github.io/) which enabled to create `write` command as well as syntax highliting.